 \end{example}

-Figure~\ref{ttcbis} depicts one indexed and oriented version of each of the isomorphism classes of arrangements of three and four pseudolines; each diagram is labeled at its right bottom corner by its number of distinct reindexations (on a given set of indices) and reorientations.
+Fig.~\ref{ttcbis} depicts one indexed and oriented version of each of the isomorphism classes of arrangements of three and four pseudolines; each diagram is labeled at its bottom right by its number of distinct reindexings (on a given set of indices) and reorientations.

 Thus the arrangement $A$ has 2 distinct indexed and oriented versions.
 The group $G_{A_*}$ is $S_4$ generated, for example, by the permutations $\jbar{1}\jind{3}\jind{2}$, $\jbar{1}\jbar{2}\jind{3}$ and $\jind{2}\jbar{3}\jbar{1}$ and its 2 cosets are